wordpress-mobile/WordPress-iOS/README.md

 ### Getting Started

 1. [Download](https://developer.apple.com/downloads/index.action) and install Xcode. *WordPress for iOS* requires Xcode 11.2.1 or newer.
-1. From a command line, `git clone git@github.com:wordpress-mobile/WordPress-iOS.git` in the folder of your preference.
+1. From a command line, run `git clone git@github.com:wordpress-mobile/WordPress-iOS.git` in the folder of your preference.
-1. `cd WordPress-iOS` to enter the working directory.
+1. Now, run `cd WordPress-iOS` to enter the working directory.

 ### Create WordPress.com API Credentials